SCROLL TO SEE HANDBOOK BELOW.

 30% Assessments (tests/essays/presentations/projects/research)

 An assignment is considered late if it is turned in after the due date due to student choice and not absence.
 Late assignments will receive a maximum penalty of thirty (30) points on a 100-point scale and will be accepted up to three (3) days late.
 However, work submitted within three (3) days and that earns a passing score will earn a minimum score of 70.
 A zero will be recorded for work not turned in within three days of the due date.
-Extenuating circumstances will be individually addressed by the teacher. **You can always attend a virtual Zoom class and turn work into the Google Classroom if you are out sick.
+Extenuating circumstances will be individually addressed by the teacher.

 Students shall be expected to make up assignments and tests after returning from an absence.
 Students shall receive a zero for any assignment or test not made up within the allotted time.
 The District shall not impose a grade penalty for make-up work submitted on time after an unexcused absence or an absence due to suspension.